German Naval Intelligence Service: Introduction of the Enigma

 Taking a second look at the Enigma Machine and possibly evaluating a number of other machines, including the entirely unsuitable Kryha, they formally began negotiations with Arthur Scherbius company, Chiffriermaschinen Aktien-Gessellscaft, and started production of Enigma machines for the Navy in 1925.

-The machine produced for the navy was not the commercial model, but had a different alphabetic keyboard as opposed to a Qwerty layout.
+The machine produced for the navy was not the commercial model, but had a different alphabetic keyboard as opposed to a QWERTY layout.
 The rotor wiring was different as well.
 Only three rotors could be used at a time, with five supplied, providing a greater choice of keys, hence security.
-Instead of twenty-six contacts, the Naval Enigma had twenty-nine; adding to the alphabet was three umlaute characters, ä, ö, ü and hence encrypted messages contained umlauted codewords.
+Instead of twenty-six contacts, the Naval Enigma had twenty-nine; adding to the alphabet was three umlaute characters, ä, ö, ü, and hence encrypted messages contained umlauted codewords.

-The Navy worries about espionage meant that only officers, who were considered honourable and less prone to corruption, were allowed to set rotor positions.
+The Navies worries about espionage meant that only officers, who were considered honourable and less prone to corruption, were allowed to set rotor positions.
 Another security measure implemented to stop the possible solving of Enigma messages, by using a technique called superimposition was ensuring that the rotor starting positions were far apart.
 This was to stop the enciphering clerk from making up a starting position that was not random, for instance AAA or ABCABC.
 These were listed in an attached booklet.
-The last security measure implemented at the time, was classifying messages by grade, i.e. general, officer, staff, with fewer cryptographic resources available to personnel the further down the rank hierarchy, and progressively more power cryptography the higher rank you were.
+The last security measure implemented at the time was classifying messages by grade, i.e. general, officer, staff, with fewer cryptographic resources available to personnel the further down the rank hierarchy, and progressively more power cryptography the higher rank they were.

 By the start of 1926, the machine and its associated key processes were put into service as Radio Cipher C (German: Funkschlüssel C), and it came with a 23-page service manual.